ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/default-stack-provisioning/README.md

 | ewc-ansible-playbook-ipa-client-enroll-flavour | 1.4 | MIT | https://github.com/ewcloud/ewc-ansible-playbook-flavours-and-provisioning |

 ## Operation
-Checkout the following how-to guides to learn about management of Item after initial setup:
+Checkout the following how-to guides to learn about management of the resulting instances after initial setup:
 * [How to configure the IPA Server](../ipa-server-flavour/docs/how-to/how-to-configure-the-ipa-server.md)
 * [How to connect to a VM hidden behind the SSH Bastion](../ssh-bastion-flavour/docs/how-to/how-to-connect-to-a-vm-hidden-behind-the-ssh-bastion.md)